p0dalirius/p0dalirius/my-badges/old-issue-1.md

 - <a href="https://github.com/p0dalirius/smbclient-ng/issues/108">#108</a>: [enhancement] Add a -k option to be able to pass a CCache file
 - <a href="https://github.com/p0dalirius/smbclient-ng/issues/19">#19</a>: [bug] Autocompletion bug for folders when full name is not written
 - <a href="https://github.com/p0dalirius/ldapconsole/issues/15">#15</a>: [enhancement] Create a new command to export the results of the last query to JSON, XLSX, CSV
+- <a href="https://github.com/TheManticoreProject/winacl/issues/30">#30</a>: [bug] A panic can sometimes occur when parsing a ill-formed ACE binary data

 Created by <a href="https://github.com/my-badges/my-badges">My Badges</a>